dipenkukadiya/TodoApp/README.md

 -->  flyway database migration 9.0.0

--->  for annotation easily serilize use lombok
+-->  for serialization anotation easily , use lombok